How Automation Helped FEops Accelerate Structural Heart Planning

 The ultimate goal is to reach a point where physicians can self-operate the FEops software to receive results in real-time, but this is very ambitious.
 After all, fully automating an entire workflow when relying on CT images with a wide range in quality is a big challenge.

 An intermediate step is one in which only quality control remains as a manual process, with 90% of cases going straight ahead.
-For a company that has reduced the time needed for each TAVI simulation from over twenty-four hours to around 90 minutes in only seven years, it’s certainly within the realms of possibility.
+It’s certainly within the realms of possibility.
+FEops has reduced the time needed for each TAVI simulation from over twenty-four hours to around 90 minutes in only seven years.

 In the near future, automation is likely to have a major role in the field of structural heart planning.
 With some hospitals providing over 500 TAVI cases each year, it will become necessary to handle the time-consuming analysis of each patient’s anatomy.
 For more complicated procedures, like those which require an analysis of multiple phases of a cardiac cycle, this process is even longer, creating a potential bottleneck for physicians.